sedinson/edinson_salas_test/readme.md

 - Improve the LRU library to handle binaries.
 - If the server has no the requested key, ask to the neighbors if they have the data and propagate the changes.
 - Using the public ip instead of coordinates to search the nearest server
+- Add test and coverage for this project